LibreShark/sharkdumps/n64/manuals/n64_dexdrive_manual_digital.md

 InterAct Accessories, Inc. warrants to the original purchaser of the ***DexDrive*** for the PlayStation® that it will be free from defects in material and/or workmanship for a 90-day period from the date of purchase.
 If the ***DexDrive*** is discovered to be defective within this warranty period, InterAct Accessories, Inc. at its option will repair or replace, at no charge, any part that InterAct Accessories.
 Inc. determines to be defective.

+---

-To obtain warranty services during the warranty period, send the ***DexDrive*** postage pre- paid, with a check or money order for $5.00 to cover return postage and handing, along with proof and date of purchase to InterAct Accessories, Inc. 2950 Lake Emma Road, Lake Mary, FL 32746
+To obtain warranty services during the warranty period, send the ***DexDrive*** postage pre-paid, with a check or money order for $5.00 to cover return postage and handing, along with proof and date of purchase to InterAct Accessories, Inc. 2950 Lake Emma Road, Lake Mary, FL 32746

 This warranty is limited to the internal works of the ***DexDrive*** and the external housing.
 It does not cover normal wear and tear, abuse or misuse.